awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

    fsx-app   1/1     Running             0          8s
    ```

- **Access Amazon S3 files from the Amazon FSx for Lustre file system**
+ **Access Amazon S3 files from the FSx for Lustre file system**

 If you only want to import data and read it without any modification and creation, then you don't need a value for `s3ExportPath` in your `storageclass.yaml` file\.
-Verify that data was written to the Amazon FSx for Lustre file system by the sample app\.
+Verify that data was written to the FSx for Lustre file system by the sample app\.

 ```
 kubectl exec -it fsx-app ls /data